Learn About CBD Labeling –

-With an ever-changing variety of ice cream flavors as evocative as Dragon Bite, Tuscan Sun, Buttered Berry Brioche, and French Press Mocha, the owners of Browndog Creamery needed a labeling solution that could adapt to label changes on-the-fly.
+With an ever-changing variety of ice cream flavors as evocative as Dragon Bite, Tuscan Sun, Buttered Berry Brioche, and French Press Mocha, the owners of Browndog Creamery needed freezer safe labels and a labeling solution that could adapt to label changes on-the-fly.

-For example, they may need 20 labels for Triple Vanilla this morning, and 15 for Mystery Cookie this afternoon.
-Luckily for owners Brian Scherle and Paul Gabriel, they found the Kiaro! label printer to print labels for their pints of ice cream on demand, in the exact quantity that they need.
+For example, they may need 20 freezer safe labels for Triple Vanilla this morning, and 15 for Mystery Cookie this afternoon.
+Luckily for owners Brian Scherle and Paul Gabriel, they found the Kiaro! label printer (our updated printer is now the QL-120X) to print labels for their pints of ice cream on demand, in the exact quantity that they need.